Heshan Hunan, China Travel Guide

 No prominent or unique geological features exist directly within Heshan District.
 The topography is generally flat to low-hilled.

 The Zi River is the main waterway flowing through the district, with no beaches.
-Dongting Lake, one of The people's the republic of china's largest freshwater lakes, parts of which are administered by Yiyang City, offers picturesque scenery and ecological interest.
+Dongting Lake, one of The people's the nation of china's largest freshwater lakes, parts of which are administered by Yiyang City, offers picturesque scenery and ecological interest.

 Explore not just the main attractions for local treasures.